-- 10. The list of proposed adaptation activities to be included in the Action Plan, for the period up to 2030, for all strategic objectives and operational objectives per sector has, therefore, been developed for this strategy document.
+10. The list of proposed adaptation activities to be included in the Action Plan, for the period up to 2030, for all strategic objectives and operational objectives per sector has, therefore, been developed for this draft strategy document.
 This includes indicative details for each adaptation activity of budget amounts and sources, priorities (in short, medium, and long term), duration, expected results, monitoring indicators, and responsible institutions.
+The focus for the final draft of the action plan will be to finalize a list of short term priority actions for each sector.
+This will be based on feedback from relevant ministries and agencies, and further expert consultation on short term priority activities.

-A shorter list of short-term highest priority actions for each sector has also been developed.
-The general conclusions from the Cost Benefit Analyses (CBA) undertaken on adaptation options focusing on soft measures (summarized in the Sector Assessment Reports) demonstrate the cost savings that can result from the decrease of potential damage caused by climate change and show that investments in these measures are economically efficient. - 11.
-Activities which are assessed as priorities to start in the short term will be, in many cases, measures which enable and support following adaptation actions.
-This means that many of these priority actions across all sectors are soft measures (assessed as no cost or low cost) supporting the strategic and operational objectives related to (a) building institutional capacity (including through addressing knowledge gaps), (b) mainstreaming and integrating CCA into existing national and sectoral plans and programs, and (c) raising awareness.
-These will provide the foundation for medium- and longer-term practical actions for building climate change resilience including through the management of infrastructure and assets, and the protection and enhancement of natural capital.
+11. Activities which are assessed as priorities to start in the short term will be, in many cases, measures which enable and support following adaptation actions.
+This means that many of these priority actions across all sectors are soft measures supporting the strategic and operational objectives related to (i) building institutional capacity (including though addressing knowledge gaps), (ii) mainstreaming and integrating climate change adaptation into existing national and sectoral plans and programs and (iii) raising awareness.
+These will provide the foundation for medium and longer term practical actions for building climate change resilience including through the management of infrastructure and assets, and the protection and enhancement of natural capital.
 Underpinning sector-based activities, a number of general coordinating and facilitating activities for the strategy and action plan are necessary to focus on delivering the general strategic objectives.
-In particular, the process of monitoring and reporting of progress in the implementation of the measures set out in the Action Plan is proposed. - 12.
-Figure 1 provides a simplified framework for the structure of this report showing how the climate change adaptation vision, strategy and action plan have been developed from the assessment of climate risks and vulnerabilities for each sector.